neil-justice/lda/README.md

 * load a test dataset and evaluate its probability/perplexity according to the trained model
 * load a test dataset and evaluate the topic distributions of the new documents?
+* Add examples to readme
+* Add features to readme

 ## Licensing